axisgroup/evaluation-toolkit/TestingMindset.md

 Not everything can be tested.
 Many many constraints not the least of which are limited time, budget and access to users.

+**1. Prioritize, prioritize, prioritize.**

+Pick a few design principles or considerations that are key to your application and evaluate only those criteria.

 **2. No amount of testing will make your design perfect so instead aim for good enough**

 Design is inherently about trade-offs and so  your design will NEVER be perfect.
 In the spirit of iterative refinement, you should accept that!Your test , just like your design, should be good enough to surface immediate problems that will serve as an impediment to the user.